-Analyzed across all five salinity levels and all three temperatures, the Greenspan EC3000 exhibited a strong linear response to the test solutions with $R^2 = 0.9999$ , standard error = 0.118 psu and slope = 0.997 (Fig. 3).
-The conductivity and temperature sensors of the instrument responded with similar linearity and accuracy across the test conditions.
+Analyzed across all five salinity levels and all three temperatures, the CS547A probe exhibited a linear response to the test solutions with an $R^2 = 0.963$, but with a relatively large standard error of 1.95 and a slope = 0.926 (Fig. 3).
+It appears that initial calibration factors or salinity algorithms were not sufficiently defined resulting in derived salinity to be influenced by test solution temperature.
+The temperature sensor response itself was extremely linear (R^2 > 0.9999).
 The variance in 30 repeated measurements taken at one minute intervals for each of the laboratory trials is shown in Figure 4.
 The plots are not a measure of engineering precision as environmental conditions within the test baths did change during the sampling process.
 The variation in instrument derived measurements is plotted relative to the average standard deviation and 3-times the standard deviation upper specification limit of reference salinity, conductivity, and temperature measurements taken over corresponding time intervals for all lab tests.
 An alternative version of this figure showing a direct comparison of instrument versus reference sample variance for each individual trial is given in Appendix 1.
 Instrument offsets in salinity, conductivity and temperature were computed for each test run as the difference in the mean instrument measure from the mean reference measure for that test bath condition (Fig. 5).
-There was a noticeable difference in both conductivity and temperature accuracies across the range of test conditions.
-The response differences resulted in unique error distributions for each test temperature.
-The overall mean of the salinity offsets for all lab tests was $-0.0426 \pm 0.1176$ psu.
-When examined independently for conductivity and temperature measurements, the mean of the offsets were $0.1306 \pm 0.0802$ mS/cm and $0.0935 \pm 0.1377$ °C, respectively.
+The response of the probe differed across test temperature as well as salinity level.
+The average of the measurement offsets over the 15 lab test conditions were 2.33 psu for salinity, 2.52 mS/cm for conductivity, and -0.0394 °C for temperature.